 Use videos: If you are on the web much, you have probably noticed the preponderance of everything turning to video content.
 From Youtube tutorials to the daily news, consumers want to know what they need to know in small video snippets.

 Businesses can make use of this increasing trend by creating behind-the-scenes or how-to videos to get their product in front of more consumers.
+Businesses have started making intro videos as a branding activity.
 Behind-the-scenes videos let your target market feel like you are a real person and build emotional connections, while how-to videos break down a process step-by-step and, if it’s good enough, gets shared with multiple viewers.

 Include your audience in your decisions: Obviously you are not going to involve them every step of the way, but by involving your audience in small decisions that are not a make-or-break for you, like the colour of the font in your brand or packaging, you learn about your audience’s thought processes and bring more engagement.